computeythings/PiOpener-Server/README.md

 GPIO.BOARD uses the actual physical pin's number and should be the same numbering scheme on any board.

-You should be connecting your realy to a 5V and Ground pin on the pi for power as well a GPIO pin.
+You should be connecting your relay to a 5V and Ground pin on the pi for power as well a GPIO pin.
 This is your RELAY_PIN.

 Your garage door should also have two switches on the rails.
 One next to the opener and one on the further end by the actual opening of the garage.
 Run a wire to each of these wiring them to separate GPIO pins.
 The closer switch will be your OPEN switch while the further your CLOSE switch.